-Bill Cronin has more than 17 years of experience, most recently at New Power, Inc. as Managing Director, Risk Strategy and Trading, where he managed a portfolio of 800,000 retail natural gas and electricity customers in 16 utility regions.
-Prior to that, Bill was at Phibro, Inc. for 14 years, starting as Senior Credit Analyst and rising to Chief Financial Officer and Head of Business Development.
+Bill has more than 17 years of experience, most recently at New Power, Inc. as Managing Director, Risk Strategy and Trading, where he managed a portfolio of 800,000 retail natural gas and electric customers in 16 utility regions.
+Prior to that, he was at Phibro, Inc. for 14 years, starting as a Senior Credit Analyst and rising to Chief Financial Officer and Head of Business Development.

-Mr. Cronin has a B.A. degree in economics and communications from the Oneonta State University in Oneonta, N.Y.
+Mr. Cronin has a B.A. degree in economics and communication from Oneonta State University in Oneonta, N.Y.